kamilashi/kamilashi.github.io/_posts/2020-07-07-ghosts-never-talk.md

 *Editor view of the demo scene, with 3 ground layers from 0 (closest) to 2 (farthest).*

 <details>
-<summary>Function code that takes in the velocity and samples the current position on the spline, as well as other gampley-specific information.</summary>
+<summary>Code snippet that samples the current position on the spline, as well as some other gampley-specific info.</summary>
-	{% include spline_movement_code.html %}
+	{% include gnt_spline_movement_code.html %}
 </details>

 ## A* Path Finding

 The code finds the shortest path between the source node and the target node, considering only the already visited nodes.
-At the moment is implemented as part of the respawn feature, to visualize the "the progress setback" instead of an instant teleport-respawn.
+At the moment it is implemented as part of the respawn feature, to visualize the "the progress setback" instead of an instant teleport-respawn.
 The two videos below show auto-steering along the shortest path returned by the A* search.

 <div class="video-row vid-2" >
 	<video controls muted loop playsinline preload="metadata">